Great Lithuanians

 Great Lithuanians, also historical Lithuanians, or Old Lithuanians is a concept proposed by Polish historian Krzysztof Buchowski to distinguish present-day Lithuanians from the Lithuanians of the Grand Duchy of Lithuania.

-A “historical Lithuanian” was someone inhabiting “historical Lithuania”, i.e. the former Grand Duchy of Lithuania, of noble or princely origin.
-In this sense, “historical Lithuanians” include, for example, Grand Duke Gediminas and the boyar Mikołaj Radziwiłłowicz.
+A "historical Lithuanian" was someone inhabiting "historical Lithuania", i.e. the former Grand Duchy of Lithuania, of noble or princely origin.
+In this sense, "historical Lithuanians" include, for example, Grand Duke Gediminas and the boyar Mikołaj Radziwiłłowicz.

-In the era of the Polish–Lithuanian Commonwealth, “historical Lithuanians” were still most often (though not always) members of the noble and princely estate, but already raised in Polish culture and using the Polish language.
+In the era of the Polish–Lithuanian Commonwealth, "historical Lithuanians" were still most often (though not always) members of the noble and princely estate, but already raised in Polish culture and using the Polish language.
 They generally professed Catholicism (or other Christian denominations) and supported the traditional ideology of the Polish–Lithuanian union.

-Examples of historical Lithuanians include such well-known figures as Stanisław Cat Mackiewicz, his brother Józef Mackiewicz, Adam Mickiewicz, Konstanty Kalinowski, Melchior Wańkowicz, Czesław Miłosz, Tadeusz Kościuszko, Józef Piłsudski, and many other eminent individuals.
+Examples of historical Lithuanians include such well-known figures as Stanisław Mackiewicz, his brother Józef Mackiewicz, Adam Mickiewicz, Konstanty Kalinowski, Melchior Wańkowicz, Czesław Miłosz, Tadeusz Kościuszko, Józef Piłsudski, and many other eminent individuals.
 In terms of ethnic origin, none of the above were ethnically Polish, but Lithuanian or Ruthenian.
-Their choice of Polish national self-identification made them “historical Lithuanians”.
+Their choice of Polish national self-identification made them "historical Lithuanians".

 Historical background

 Present-day Lithuania with the administrative divisions (governorates) of the former Russian Empire (1867–1914).

 In the 1860s, in the lands of the then-nonexistent Lithuania partitioned among empires series of significant social changes took place.
 The abolition of serfdom and the enfranchisement of peasants, along with the repressions that followed the failure of the January Uprising, triggered far-reaching social transformations in the region.

 The economic and political position of the nobility undermined by deportations, indemnities, and confiscations was clearly weakened.
-The imperial authorities increasingly targeted Poles (including “historical Lithuanians”) and intensified repressions against the Catholic Church, regarded as a bastion of Polishness in the western governorates of the empire.
+The imperial authorities increasingly targeted Poles (including "historical Lithuanians") and intensified repressions against the Catholic Church, regarded as a bastion of Polishness in the western governorates of the empire.
 Among other measures, Catholics were deprived of the right to purchase land.